Floorp-Projects/Floorp/docs/performance/memory/refcount_tracing_and_balancing.md

 ## How to instrument your objects for refcount tracing and balancing

-The process is the same as [instrumenting them for [BloatView](bloatview.md] todo
-How_to_instrument_your_objects_for_BloatView,
-because BloatView and refcount tracing share underlying infrastructure.
+The process is the same as instrumenting them for BloatView because BloatView and refcount tracing share underlying infrastructure.